Bobby Jones wrote about how we should approach every shot we play in his book, Golf is my Game. He said:

 As Bobby wrote, this approach is the most obvious, simple, and uncomplicated way to approach a golf shot.
-Strange that so few people are able to do it.
-It can be almost painful to watch some people prepare to hit a shot; the fiddling and fussing, trying to stand as they've been told they should, freezing over the ball, mentally going through a checklist of all the things they want to do with their swing, the manner in which they must strike the ball an afterthought, if a thought at all.
+Strange that so few people seem able to do it.
+It can be almost painful to watch some people prepare to hit a shot; the fiddling and fussing, trying to stand as they've been told they should, freezing over the ball, mentally going through a checklist of all the things they want to do with their swing; the manner in which they must strike the ball an afterthought, if a thought at all.

 The more we can get away from thinking about the mechanics of the golf swing and learn to think only of producing the proper strike, the better we will play.
 With focus and concentration on the strike, we are liberated from prescribed routine.
 We are able to be ourselves.
 Golf is an individual sport.
 And every golfer needs to find his own individual method of striking the ball.
 There are lots of tips out there than can prove helpful.
 But in the end the golf ball only cares about how it is struck.
 How you looked, whether your tempo was fast or slow, or your left arm remained straight, or your right knee stayed flexed, has no affect on the ball.
 There are no points for style in this old game.
 It's all about the strike.